-Units Task Instruction Sentence 13 27 Read and reply the following letter.
+13 27 Read and reply the following letter.

 Level Up!

 a.
 Giving advice

-- b.
+b.
 Responding to advice

-- c.
+c.
 Making offers

-- d.
+d.
 Responding to offers

-Figure 6 The example task that reflects on philosophy of progressivism
+Figure 6.
+The example task that reflects on the philosophy of progressivism

 It found the philosophy of progressivism is included in the textbook.
 It can be realized through pronunciation, listening, reading, grammar, brainteasers, and level up.
-One of the examples provided that could be seen in Figure 6 is that the students are asked to read the letter and reply to it.
+One example provided in Figure 6 is that the students are asked to read and reply to the letter.
 In this case, the students can give advice and how to respond to the advice.
-It is included in the activity of problem-solving.
-Oinstein dan Levine (1985, as cited in Al Faris (2016) stated that progressive is seen as the teaching-learning that should be active, exciting, and everchanging.
+It is included in the activity of problem-solving; according to Oinstein dan Levine (1985, as cited in Al Faris (2016), teaching-learning should be active, exciting, and everchanging as the concept of progressivism.
 Besides, the students can reflect on themselves about their materials' capability.
 Level up section is significant for the students to measure whether they understand the material.
 According to Fadlillah (2017), progressivism emphasizes problem-solving.
 The education offers students opportunities to learn individually and work in a team to learn together through the experience (Jalaludin & Idi, 2012).

 The results prove a relation between philosophical foundations in Textbook for Vocational students with the curriculum 2013.
-Curriculum 2013 refers to the skills of the 21st century, which emphasizes critical thinking, the ability to adapt with the environment dynamically, and the growing of character that meets the country's culture (Machali, 2014).
-As mentioned in the introduction, the philosophical foundations applied in the curriculum 2013 are perennialism, essentialism, humanism, progressivism, and social reconstruction.
-In the 21st century, students are prepare to meet the challenges in the era.
+Curriculum 2013 refers to the skills of the 21st century, which emphasizes critical thinking, the ability to adapt to the environment dynamically, and the growing of character that meets the country's culture (Machali, 2014).
+In the 21st century, students are prepared to meet the challenges in the era.
 Therefore, the textbook is appropriate for developing critical thinking, problem-solving, collaboration, communication, creativity, and innovation as curriculum 2013 promoted.